asarama/olake_webinar_presentation/lakekeeper.md

 ### Bootstrapping

 1. Start up Lakekeeper
-2. Now we have a couple options
+2. Create a warehouse
   a.
 Their REST API
   b.
 Their UI
-3. Done...
+3. Ready to query